NicolasHug/Neural-nets/README.md

 TODO:

+- Dropout
-- Dropout?
+- adam

-Mnist example
+MNIST example
 -------------

-Training a regularized NN with two RELU hidden layers with 100 neurons, batch size 128 and 'He' initialization should give you around 98% accuracy on the MNIST dataset.
+Training a regularized NN with two RELU hidden layers with 100 neurons, batch size 128 and 'He' initialization for 200 epochs *should* give you about 98% accuracy on the MNIST dataset.

     $ python examples/mnist.py